JestiferHarold/JestiferHarold/README.md

 npm install -g tailwindcss
 ```

-### Installing
+### Cloning

-To run the application locally run the following command given below
+Clone the repository and run the project

 ```
 git clone